Frequently Asked Questions

 What are Your Areas of Expertise?

 Fortitude Functional Nutrition specializes in gut health because good health starts in the gut.
-This is where the majority of imbalances begin including hormone fluctuations; autoimmune; skin issues; detoxification; metabolic (pre-diabetes and diabetes); food allergies, sensitivities and intolerances; gluten sensitivity and celiac; weight loss and weight gain; nutrient deficiencies; and chronic fatigue.
+This is where the majority of imbalances begin including hair loss; hormone fluctuations; autoimmune; skin issues; detoxification; metabolic (pre-diabetes and diabetes); food allergies, sensitivities and intolerances; gluten sensitivity and celiac; weight loss and weight gain; nutrient deficiencies; and chronic fatigue.
 We refer clients needing specialized help in prenatal nutrition, Lyme disease, oncology, and advanced geriatric concerns to trusted experts who specialize in these areas.

 What’s the Difference Between Functional Nutrition vs. Conventional Nutrition (traditional dietetics/dietitians)?